We have a wide range of resources and facilities to support your learning and ensure you receive the maximum benefit from studying this programme.

 You will study two core modules:

-You will also choose three optional modules as follows:
+You will also choose two optional modules as follows:

 Advanced Studies in Electroacoustic Composition